 When starting out as a real estate agent, you must work under a broker for a certain amount of time.
 The time you have to work under a broker varies depending on what state you do business in.
 While working under a broker, you also have to pay that broker.
 Working as a real estate agent is not a job where you get paid hourly for the work you do.
 You are self-employed and must sell houses to make money.
 The broker of the office does not make any money unless you sell houses as well.
-How the broker makes money is by taking a percentage of the commissions you make or a flat fee for houses you sell.
+The broker makes money by taking a percentage of the commissions you make or a flat fee for houses you sell.
+The broker may also charge monthly fees for office space, marketing, signs, etc..
 The amount you pay to the broker varies widely based on the training, the office, the broker, and the work you do.

 Real estate agents can make a great living if they work hard and smart.
 The average salary is not very high when you look at employment statistics, but those numbers can be very deceiving.
 Many agents only work part-time, some people are not able to motivate themselves without a boss, and most agents do not get proper training.
 If you want to be one of the agents who makes an awesome living, you will have to work for the right broker.
 The right broker will have a great training program, lead generation sources, and teach you the best ways to make money in your market.

 Too many agents start out in the business by choosing the broker who charges the lowest fees and forget about training.
 Learning how to sell houses is vitally important to actually selling houses.
 Many brokers will not offer much in the way of training, especially the low or flat fee brokerages who are simply trying to get as many agents as possible, and hoping a few sell houses.

 Real estate brokerages charge different amounts based on the training and services they offer.
 Here are a few of the services that some brokerages provide:

 - Marketing materials

 - Training classes